jaspersim/jaspersim.github.io/_pages/about.md

 **Where I've been**

 I completed a BA (Hons) in Education at the National Institute of Education, Nanyang Technological University, Singapore, and went on to obtain an MPhil in Theoretical and Applied Linguistics from the University of Cambridge, under the supervision of Prof. Francis Nolan.
 After which, I worked for the Ministry of Education for three years, first as a secondary school teacher, and then as a Curriculum Planning Officer at ministry headquarters.
 I recently completed a PhD in Theoretical and Applied Linguistics at the University of Cambridge under the supervision of [Prof. Brechtje Post](https://www.mmll.cam.ac.uk/professor-brechtje-post).
+Here's my PhD thesis: [[thesis]](https://doi.org/10.17863/CAM.86480)

 This is a picture of me enjoying a watermelon.